savitharaghunathan/must-gather/README.md

 You will get a dump of:
 - All namespaces where a MTC toolset is installed, including pod logs
-- All velero.io and migration.openshift.io resources located in those namespaces
+- All velero.io and migration.openshift.io resources located in MTC namespaces
+- StorageClasses and PersistentVolume YAML
+- Routes and Service YAML from the `default` and `openshift-image-registry` namespaces
 - Prometheus metrics

 **Essential-only gather**